Latest News

 Russo stated that "that excess capacity is being directed back to the rest of world".

 AlixPartners, a consultancy, predicts that Chinese automakers will increase their annual sales outside China by 4,000,000 vehicles by 2030.
 This will result in them gaining large market share in South America and the Middle East.
 They also expect to gain significant market shares throughout Africa, Southeast Asia, South America and the Middle East.
-Chinese automakers will control 30% of global auto sales in five years, including expected growth in China, which is the largest auto market in the world.
+Chinese automakers will control 30% of global auto sales in five years, including expected growth in China - the world's biggest car market.

 Stephen Dyer is the joint head of AlixPartners China.